stat545ubc-2024/assignment-b3-jenny-chang/README.md

 ### Overview

 This Shiny application allows users to explore various **baby drop-in activities** available in West Side Vancouver.
 The app provides an interactive interface to filter, view, and explore activities based on activity type, location, time, price, and prebooking requirements.

-The `main branch` in this github repo contains the first version of the app, while the `new_features` branch contains the updated version.
-For both branches, the folder 'activities' contains the dataset `activities.csv`, the code for the app `app.R`, and a www folder for storing the image file.
+The folder `b3_activities` contains the first version of the app, which can be found at <https://jennychang.shinyapps.io/activities/>.
+The folder `b4_activities` contains the updated version of the app, which can be found at <https://jennychang.shinyapps.io/activities_newfeatures/>.
+Both folders contain the dataset `activities.csv`, the code for the app `app.R`, and a www folder for storing the image file, if used.

 ### Features